Five Years After COVID Changed Everything: What We Now Understand About the Brain, the Immune System, and Why So Many People Never Fully Recovered

 Why This Doesn't Show Up on Standard Testing

-The most consistent frustration expressed by patients with these presentations — and the most consistent failure of conventional medicine in addressing them — is the mismatch between how bad patients feel and how unremarkable their standard labs appear.
+The most consistent frustration expressed by patients with these presentations — and the most consistent failure of conventional medicine in addressing them — is the gap between how bad patients feel and how unremarkable their standard labs appear.

 What Restoration Actually Requires